 The interior of this home boasts hardwood floors throughout and an enormous great room with 10 foot high ceilings, a large stone fireplace and breathtaking lake views.
 A large dining room with a wood burning stove and banquet table for families and friends to gather.
 The brand new dock provides docking for up to 3 boats.

 Our front porch and expansive lawn provide room to read, relax and play while overlooking the lake.
 The second floor has two decks each with mountain and lake views.
 Lake George's northern basin is ideal for boating, swimming, tubing, waterskiing, fishing, kayaking and canoeing.
-The town beach, with white sandy bottom, picnic area, childrens playground, beach volleyball and new bathrooms with changing rooms and showers is less than 1/2 mile away.
+The town beach, with sandy bottom, picnic area, childrens playground, beach volleyball and new bathrooms with changing rooms and showers is less than 1/2 mile away.
 Free public boat launch and boat rental marina are also less than a mile away.
 Shopping, restaurants, sports bar, grocery store, museums, skiing and hiking trails are close by.

 Come stay at our beautiful manor and enjoy a relaxing, fun filled vacation, making memories that will last a lifetime!
 This property is perfect for large families, groups of friends, reunions, retreats and holiday gatherings.